 The bridge is the gateway to the complex, but if you look closely you see a metal bridge behind it that leads to the palace.
 Officially this was called the Nijubashi.
 It used to be made of wood and consisted of two bridges.
 For 50 years it has been a metal bridge.
 But I can’t get there.
 Fortunately we still have the pictures…

-Would you like to visit the former Edo Castle in Tokyo?
+Practical Information about the former Edo Castle in Tokyo?

-How do you get there?
 The Imperial Palace and its gardens are located in the Chiyoda district.
 To get to the Nijubashi bridge take the Chiyodalijn, get off at stop Nijubashi.
 For the Eastern garden of the Imperial Palace get off at Otemachi (5 lines), the largest metro station in Tokyo.
 For the northern Kitanomarupark, where I started, get off at Kudanshita Station (3 lines).

-Opening hours: The gardens are closed on Mondays and Fridays!
+The gardens are closed on Mondays and Fridays!
 On other days it is free to visit.

 It also seems possible to make a tour over a part of the complex.
 For more information visit the website of the Imperial Household Agency.
 A tour will take 75 minutes and will bring you close to the private area of the Emperor.past But I doubt if you can drink a coffee with him…